Russell Simmons’ ‘Breakfast Club’ Comments Forcefully Disputed by Drew Dixon, Time’s Up

 In the interview, Simmons spoke often of his daughters and spun the accusations against him.

-“I want my daughters to know how to say no, and I want my daughters to put up boundaries and be strong and be leaders,” he said at one point, prompting an enraged response from Dixon.
+“I want my daughters to know how to say no, and I want my daughters to put up boundaries and be strong and be leaders,” he said at one point, prompting an enraged response from Dixon, a former music executive who worked for Simmons.

 “Teaching your daughters to have ‘boundaries’ and say ‘no’ won’t protect them from rapists like you @UncleRUSH I said ‘NO’… ‘STOP’… ‘PLEASE’… ‘I’M BEGGING YOU’… and CRIED, while you ripped off my clothes, pinned me down and told me to stop fighting.
 F— all the way off,” Dixon wrote on Twitter.

-Note: UPDATED: Music mogul and entrepreneur Russell Simmons, who has been accused of rape or sexual misconduct by multiple women, as recounted in the recent documentary “On the Record,” appeared on “The Breakfast Club” Wednesday morning — and the Time’s Up movement and one of his accusers were quick to respond.
-The organization was founded in 2018 in the wake of multiple allegations of sexual assault and harassment against film producer Harvey Weinstein; Drew Dixon and Sil Lai Abrams are among the multiple accusers who appear in “On the Record.”